 Pollen Allergy Testing and Treatment

 The good news is that you don’t have to suffer through tree pollen season.
 Be sure to contact an allergy and asthma specialist for a formal allergy evaluation, preferably before the season begins or very early in the season.
 You may already know that you have a seasonal allergy, but do not know just which pollen(s) you are allergic to.
 Allergists can determine the specific pollens that are causing your problems and can tell you when that pollen is expected to be in the air.

 Your allergist will take a detailed history of any reactions you’ve had, then if indicated, he or she can test for allergies to identify the culprit allergen and determine the best course of treatment.

 The most common method of testing for pollen allergies is a simple skin prick test.
 At our office, we use a very fine stylet that is lightly pressed against the skin.
 The stylet introduces individual pollens and other allergens to the immune system in your skin.
 If you’re allergic or sensitive to a particular allergen, a small pink raised bump will appear within minutes where the skin prick test was placed.

 For some people, a blood test may be the best option to determine your allergic sensitivity.
 A small amount of your blood is taken and tested to check for antibodies that respond to specific allergens.
 Depending on your allergy test results, we can offer guidance about the best and most direct course of action for your symptoms.

-Treatment options for tree pollen allergies can range from avoidance, to physician-recommended over-the-counter or prescription medicines to allergy shots (also known as allergen immunotherapy) for more severe reactions.
-Your allergist will work with you to determine what is best for your needs and your lifestyle.
+Treatment options for tree pollen allergies can range from avoidance, to physician-recommended over-the-counter or prescription medicines to allergy shots for pollen allergies (also known as allergen immunotherapy) for more severe reactions.
+Our allergy specialists will work with you to determine what is best for your needs and your lifestyle.